 Students will demonstrate these learning outcomes by these tasks conducted individually and in cooperation with other students.

-- Develop a written plan of action to further define career and educational goals.
+- Develop a plan of action (written or presented) to further define career and educational goals.

 Course Content (Themes, Concepts, Issues and Skills)

 The following list indicates the skills students will develop by doing assignments and participating in class:

 - Increase self awareness as it relates to career readiness and confidence, values, interests, skills, lifestyle and personality.

 - Use critical thinking and problem solving skills to effectively analyze and synthesize personal traits and career research to make an informed career decision.

 - Research occupational/career and educational information using various methods (informational interviews, career resource center, internet).

 - Apply the career planning process to future life decisions.